-You are legally required to hold a valid permit to light an open fire between April 1 and September 30.
+You are legally required to get permission to light an open fire between April 1 and September 30.
 This includes:

 - lighting an open fire for any purpose other than a campfire, which does not require a permit;

 - burning grass, debris or brush in a burn barrel; and